 A general wake-up for all inmates is 6:00 a.m.
 It is the inmate's responsibility to leave the unit for meals and work.
-Late sleepers who are unable to maintain rooms or arrive at work on time are subject to disciplinary action.
+Inmates who oversleep or do not arrive at work on time are subject to disciplinary action.